 It’s the same with any bodyweight movement, you are never utilising one single muscle so your body always has to work harder burning more calories and ultimately tapping into its fat reserves.

 While bodyweight movements are great for building strength and muscle they are also a great way to work on your flexibility.
 There’s no doubt that anything like pole, aerial hoop, aerial silks or trapeze requires a level of flexibility as well as strength.
 So if you’re like me and not really a fan of stretch it’s a great way to keep yourself flexible.
 For example transitioning from downward dog to cobra is a combination of stretch and strength.

 3. It requires more focus

 In my eyes lifting weights doesn’t particularly require a great deal of skill whereas take a deadlift handstand; Not only does it require a high level of flexibility, but also a high level of body awareness.
-You need to make sure your stacking your hips over your shoulders whilst not leaning forwards too much and engaging the core at the right time.
-Plus once you’re up there you’ve got to maintain the handstand.
-So in my eyes I would rather do something that’s going to require my full attention.
+You need to make sure you are stacking your hips over your shoulders whilst not leaning forwards too much and engaging the core at the right time.
+Plus, once you’re up there you’ve got to maintain the handstand.
+So in my eyes I would rather do something that’s going to require my full attention!

 So that’s my view on bodyweight training and why I’ll always choose it over weight training.
-If you want to incorporate bodyweight training into your routine then why not try one of our Master Your Bodyweight online classes.
+If you want to incorporate bodyweight training into your routine then try one of our Master Your Bodyweight online classes!